imAsparky/django-cookiecutter/README.rst

    and `test` environments default to using `SQLite`_, Django's bundled database.
 #.
 More advanced users can change the test environment database with an
    environment variable to match the production environment.
+See the How-to `here`_.
 #. `Django-allauth`_ provides authentication.
 #.
 A `CustomUser` model, complete with tests and custom user types.
 See
    `How-to Custom User`_ for customisation options before your initial migration.